 Your aorta is the main blood vessel which takes blood from your heart to the lower part of your body.
 An aneurysm (you say “ann you rizz em”) is when the wall of the aorta gets weak and stretches, like a weak spot in a bike tyre.

 AAA is hard to detect, and you may not feel unwell.
 The best way to find out if your aorta is ok is with an abdominal ultrasound.
 An AAA that gets very large may burst and cause internal bleeding which would require lifesaving surgery.

 What is the Pacific AAA Screening Project?

-This part of the research is only for Pacific men, aged 60 – 74 years living in some parts of Auckland.
-We will only be screening people who have been invited to join the project.
-At the 30 minute appointment you will have an ultrasound scan of your tummy.
-The scan is quick, safe and painless.
+This part of the research is only for Pacific women, aged 65 – 74 years living in some parts of Auckland.
+We will only be screening women who have been invited to join the project.
+At the 30-minute appointment you will have an ultrasound scan of your tummy.
+The scan is quick, safe, and painless.
 You are very welcome to bring a family member or friend to your appointment as support.

 The test, and any follow-up tests, are completely free as part of the project*

 How do I book an appointment?